 The original versions of these communications have been lost.
 The only existing evidence are versions that Ladoux personally had translated, leading to suspicions that the evidence was fabricated.
 Ladoux himself was later arrested and charged as a double agent but was eventually released.

 Mata Hari’s case was used to bolster French morale

-Most historians believe her arrest and prosecution was purposely timed by Ladoux and French officials.
+Most historians believe her arrest and prosecution were purposely timed by Ladoux and French officials.
 1916 had been a year of serious French setbacks on the Western Front, which left soldiers demoralized and even unwilling to fight.
 Mata Hari’s flamboyant lifestyle and amorous past made her an easy target — especially in comparison with the women of France who were making enormous wartime sacrifices, including their husbands and sons.

 Mata Hari was arrested in February 1917.
 She was held in increasingly punitive conditions and only allowed to meet with her elderly lawyer, a former lover with no experience in military tribunals.
 She underwent harsh interrogations by prosecutor Pierre Bouchardon, eventually admitting she had accepted money — but never spied — from Germany.
 Adding to the difficulties was her congenital habit of spinning tales about her own life, causing her to give conflicting (and potentially damaging) statements.